 If, after running these two tests, you still experience slow connection time or connection timeouts, use the following command pattern on a Mac console to get a client side log with timestamps.
 Replace

-URLwith your add-on URL (copied from the add-on dashboard):
+URLwith your organization's URL (copied from the SFTP To Go dashboard):

 sftp -v URL 2>&1 | while read line; do echo "`date -u +"%Y-%m-%dT%H:%M:%SZ"` $line"; done